vpon-sdk/vpon-sdk.github.io/en/android/latest-news/android-latest-news.en.md

 #Update to SDK 4.5.1+
 ---
-This news is to show why we suggest you to update the SDK from version 4.5.0 to the latest one (4.5.1+).
+This news is to show why we suggest you to update the SDK from the previous one to the latest one (4.5.1+).
 In here, developer can determine what version of SDK are used.
-By releasing the latest version, developer can update the SDK.[continue reading](update-to-SDK4_5_1+)
+By releasing the latest version, developer can update the SDK...
+[Continue reading](update-to-SDK4_5_1+)
+<p style="text-align:right"> 15 Apr.
+2016 </p>

 # Update to SDK 4.2.x
 ---